ibexa/documentation-developer/docs/tutorials/field_type/3_implement_the_tweet_type_class.md

 This Field Type interface method checks and transforms various input values into the Type's own Value class: `eZ\FieldType\Tweet\Value`.
 This method must:

-- either **return the Value object** it was able to create out of the input value,
+- either **return the value object** it was able to create out of the input value,
 - or **return this value untouched**.
 The API will detect this and inform that the input value was not accepted.

 The only acceptable value for the type is the URL of a tweet: